 Here’s the most interesting thing.
 There are no exact pre-requisites for becoming an entrepreneur.
 Sure, some EDPs might require some minimum qualifications for attendance.
 But broadly speaking, anyone with the passion and commitment can become an entrepreneur.

 No one is born with an entrepreneurial mindset – not even Bill Gates!
 The best entrepreneurs develop it over time.

-Secondly, the richest people today never knew they would be the at the top someday.
+Secondly, the richest people today never knew they would be at the top someday.
 They simply persevered and inched slowly and painfully, making their way to the top.

 Thirdly, if you have the right vision – to build great products, companies or teams – all you need is determination and the right supporting environment to bolster you through.

 So, if you decide to sign up for an entrepreneurship development programme, go in with the right expectations.
 You will have to work just as hard as your trainer, if not harder.
 You won’t be given any formula to rake in the moolah, but you’ll be given the tools.
 You may not be given the money, but you will learn how to raise it.

-At the end of the day, if you are willing to put in a 100%, there will be countless things you can take away from an entrepreneurship development program.
+At the end of the day, if you are willing to put in 100%, there will be countless things you can take away from an entrepreneurship development program.
 All you need is the willingness and the drive to say – ‘Yes, I can’!